-In this project, physics and psychology are grounded in common muscular movements of our animal bodies and in principles of balancing, imbalances, re-balancing and loss of balance.
-I suggest that models of bodily feelings, psychological motives and mental objects can all be constructed on foundations of muscular movements and principles of balance.
-Such foundations were discussed from a different perspective in a prior project, How to Solve Free Will Puzzles and Overcome Limitations of Platonic Science (2016).
+In this project, physics and psychology are based on common muscular movements of our animal bodies and on principles of balancing and loss of balance.
+I suggest that models of feelings and mental operations can also be based on movements and balances.
+The domain of actual life is filled with muscular movements and bodily feelings.
+Please see also a prior project, How to Solve "Free Will" Puzzles and Overcome Limitations of Platonic Science (2016) and clarifying observations of William James in Chap.
+2 of his Principles of Psychology (1890).

 Suppose that we start with propulsive movements of a fish that are produced by a spine made of an ordered array of vertebral modules.
-Such movements are made by the whole fish and embody complex patterns with balance, rhythm and flow.
-In a model of such patterns, a movement of one module is influenced by ongoing movements and feelings in its neighbors, as well as by a triggering wave that travels down the spine.
-In four-limbed birds and mammals, spinal structures retain capacities for complex flows like those of fish; and new forms of flow occur in a flock of birds landing on a field, in a squirrel climbing a tree or in a human swimmer.
+Movements are produced by the whole body of the fish and exhibit complex patterns, balances, rhythms and flows.
+In models of patterns, movements of one module are influenced by ongoing movements and feelings in its neighbors, as well as by a triggering wave that travels down the spine.
+Birds and mammals expand capacities for complex flows like those of fish; and new forms of flow occur in a flock of birds landing on a lake, in a squirrel scooting up a tree or in a human swimmer.
 Athletes skillfully co-ordinate limbs, feet and hands in flowing patterns, e.g., gymnasts, ice skaters and basketball teams.
 Other kinds of flowing patterns appear in movements of musicians and dancers.

 This project investigates flowing movements of a whole body made of many parts.
-In the human body, the "entire spine" extends physically down to the coccyx (tailbone) and through feelings and movements down to the toes.
+In the human body, the "entire spine" extends physically down to the coccyx (tailbone) and through nerves, feelings and movements down to the toes.
 As shown below, the entire spine extends up through the brainstem and includes cranial nerves that carry: (1) signals of sensations of smells, sights, sounds, touch and taste; and also (2) signals that produce movements of eyes, facial muscles and the tongue.
 I suggest that the entire spine is the foundation of movement and personality.

 I suggest that a person's body has separate "parts" - "pelvic parts," "manual (hand/arm) parts," "ear parts," "facial parts" and "eye parts."
-Such parts are based in specific locations in the entire spine.
+Feelings, sensations and movements of such parts are based on specific locations in the entire spine.
 Each part operates "on its own," independently of other parts.
-There is also a "gut" located in the muscular alimentary canal and its independent enteric nervous system; they often interact with the entire spine.
-Another part of a person is located in a "heart" and in the plexus of nerves that lies around the cardiac organ - which, I suggest, generates primal feelings of love, fear, anger and empathy.
-A heart construction has attractive features if social influences are to be modeled; however, influences based in a heart are beyond the scope of this project.
+A non-spinal "gut" part is located in the muscular alimentary canal and its independent enteric nervous system.
+Another part of a person is located in a "heart" and in the nerve network that encircles the cardiac muscle - which, I suggest, generates primal feelings of love, fear, anger and empathy.
+A heart construction has attractive features if social influences are to be modeled; however, influences based on a heart are beyond the scope of this project.

-Pelvic parts, found in all tetrapods, produce large-body movements and related bodily feelings based in the pelvis and legs.
-It is convenient to include the gut as part of a pelvic personality.
-Acting through a pelvic personality, our bodies exercise freedom and balance on two legs, walk, climb, run, dance and perform animal functions of eating, digestion, excretion and sex.
+Pelvic parts, found in all tetrapods, produce large-body movements and related bodily feelings based in the pelvis and hind legs.
+It is convenient to include the gut in a pelvic personality.
+Acting through a pelvic personality, our bodies exercise freedom, balance on two legs, walk, climb, run, dance and perform animal functions of eating, digestion, excretion and sex.